reduxjs/redux/docs/introduction/Ecosystem.md

 * [Redux Tutorial](https://github.com/happypoulp/redux-tutorial) — Learn how to use Redux step by step
 * [Redux Egghead Course Notes](https://github.com/tayiorbeii/egghead.io_redux_course_notes) — Notes on the Redux [Egghead video course](https://egghead.io/series/getting-started-with-redux)
 * [What the Flux?!
 Let’s Redux.](https://blog.andyet.com/2015/08/06/what-the-flux-lets-redux) — An intro to Redux
+* [Leveling Up with React: Redux](https://css-tricks.com/learning-react-redux/) — Another great intro to Redux
 * [A cartoon intro to Redux](https://code-cartoons.com/a-cartoon-intro-to-redux-3afb775501a6) — A visual explanation of Redux data flow
 * [Understanding Redux](http://www.youhavetolearncomputers.com/blog/2015/9/15/a-conceptual-overview-of-redux-or-how-i-fell-in-love-with-a-javascript-state-container) — Learn the basic concepts of Redux
 * [Handcrafting an Isomorphic Redux Application (With Love)](https://medium.com/@bananaoomarang/handcrafting-an-isomorphic-redux-application-with-love-40ada4468af4) — A guide to creating a universal app with data fetching and routing
 * [Full-Stack Redux Tutorial](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html) — A comprehensive guide to test-first development with Redux, React, and Immutable
+* [Getting Started with React, Redux, and Immutable](http://www.theodo.fr/blog/2016/03/getting-started-with-react-redux-and-immutable-a-test-driven-tutorial-part-2/) — A test-driven intro to refactoring a React app to use Redux
 * [Secure Your React and Redux App with JWT Authentication](https://auth0.com/blog/2016/01/04/secure-your-react-and-redux-app-with-jwt-authentication/) — Learn how to add JWT authentication to your React and Redux app
 * [Understanding Redux Middleware](https://medium.com/@meagle/understanding-87566abcfb7a#.l033pyr02) — In-depth guide to implementing Redux middleware
 * [Angular 2 — Introduction to Redux](https://medium.com/google-developer-experts/angular-2-introduction-to-redux-1cf18af27e6e) — An introduction to Redux fundamental concepts with an example in Angular 2